Moumita-Mou/Microblogger-App/README.md

 --------------------------------------------------------------

-## Using this Project Template
+# Using this Project Template for creating your own version of the App:

-This template sets you off in the right direction for your coursework.
-To get started:
+## Initial Step
+Do as follows:

 1. **Run the following command** to create the database: